anttiluode/GlobalLocator/README.md

 The game includes fallback data for offline use
 Check browser console for any network errors
 Verify the REST Countries API is accessible

-🤝 Contributing
-We welcome contributions!
-Here are some ways you can help:
-🐛 Bug Reports

-Use GitHub Issues to report bugs
-Include browser version and steps to reproduce Screenshots are helpful for UI issues

-✨ Feature Requests

-Suggest new game modes or features
-Propose UI/UX improvements
-Share ideas for scoring mechanics

-🔧 Code Contributions

-Fork the repository
-Make your changes
-Submit a pull request with clear description
-Follow existing code style

-📝 Documentation

-Improve this README
-Add code comments
-Create tutorials or guides

 📄 License
 This project is open source and available under the MIT License.